Kimuraja/Py-password-manager/README.md

 # Python Password Manager

-Make sure that the "data.json" file does not exist in your folder right after downloading it, as the application will create it automatically.
+Make sure that the "data.<a href="https://www.w3schools.com/python/python_json.asp">json</a>" file does not exist in your folder right after downloading it, as the application will create it automatically.
 If you have such a file, DELETE IT, as it is causing the application to malfunction.

 #